Qonfused/OSX-Hyper-V/docs/README.md

   - Navigate to 'SCSI Controller' and add a new hard drive for your EFI VHDX (and installer VHDX if applicable).
     - You'll need to attach your EFI VHDX with a location value of `0` and change the location value for your main virtual hard disk to a different value (e.g. `1` or `2`).

+> [!IMPORTANT]
-You may need to connect the default network switch manually for networking to work.
+> You may need to connect the default network switch manually for networking to work.
-- Navigate to **Network Adapter** and select the 'Default Switch' under the **Virtual Switch** option.
+> - Navigate to **Network Adapter** and select the 'Default Switch' under the **Virtual Switch** option.
-- Navigate to **Firmware** and move the 'Network Adapter' boot entry below the 'EFI' boot option.
+> - Navigate to **Firmware** and move the 'Network Adapter' boot entry below the 'EFI' boot option.

 ### 4. Using this EFI with macOS